coreruleset/coreruleset/CONTRIBUTING.md

 > The CRS project values third party contributions.
 To make the contribution process as easy as possible, a helpful set of contribution guidelines are in place which all contributors and developers are asked to adhere to.

+> **For Documentation Contributors**: The documentation is written in the style of a reference document and generally avoids  using pronouns (i.e., "The rule files need to be copied into place" instead of "You need to copy the rule files into place").
+Similarly, avoid using unnecessary pleasantries like "please do this".

 ## Getting Started with a New Contribution

 1. Sign in to [GitHub](https://github.com/join).